TotoR115/Alsaahir/README.md

     you can mastering (***) some weapons at the cost of the bard's natural versatility in weapons.
     You will also gain some natural protection and abilities that protect you from weapons

-In consequence you will now choose if you want to go more towards fighter (constitutuion) or wizard (wisdom).
+In consequence you will now choose if you want to go more towardsi fighter (constitutuion) or wizard (wisdom).

 ## **II.
 The Kit**